+Name (Print)

 Student Signature Date

 Witness (Print)

-Witness Signature -
+Witness Signature

+CONSENT TO LAB PARTICIPATION

-my informed consent to serve as a subject during ysical therapy techniques and procedures. the instruction,
+My signature and date below provides my informed consent to serve as a subject during the instruction, practice and examination of various physical therapy techniques and procedures.

-testing sessions for the duration of my tomy modesty and safety.
-Should I feel ur guest lecturers, and / or classmates during any of tenure in the Program.
-I understand that all effort ncomfortable with any draping, manner of touch, vidual.
-If I fail to obtain satisfactory resolution, I w r Department Chair. ts will occur to ensure or treatment, I will
+I agree to be treated by my instructors, guest lecturers, and / or classmates during any or all lab, lecture or testing sessions for the duration of my tenure in the Program.
+I understand that all efforts will occur to ensure my modesty and safety.
+Should I feel uncomfortable with any draping, manner of touch, or treatment, I will appropriately address the involved individual.
+If I fail to obtain satisfactory resolution, I will discuss the issue with my instructor, Program Director, or Department Chair.

-I will follow the dress code for lab as exp aware of the implications resultant from rplained in the Program Policy Document and coun lack of compliance. urse syllabi and am
+I will follow the dress code for lab as explained in the Program Policy Document and course syllabi and am aware of the implications resultant from lack of compliance.

-ulty with advance notice of any allergies, such as ity of any precautions or contraindications I may had tory sessions.
+I will provide academic and clinical faculty with advance notice of any allergies, such as latex, nylon fibers, or asthmatic conditions and will alert faculty of any precautions or contraindications I may have that may influence my ability to safely participate in laboratory sessions.

 Name (Print)

-Student Signature Date
+Student Signature